 Reboot the Raspberry Pi and check whether the DS1307 RTC module has been detected.
 Run the following command:

 How to check the date and time output by the RTC

-	We have done a lot of work to create a communication link between the RPi and the RTC module.
-We now need to set the

-	correct time on the RTC to use it every time the RPi boots.
-To do this, we initially use the RPi system time to update

-	the RTC time.
+We now have a communication link between the Raspberry Pi and the RTC module.
+We now need to set the correct time on the RTC to use it every time the Raspberry Pi boots.
+To do this, we initially use the Raspberry Pi system time to update the RTC time.
 We use:

 sudo hwclock -w

 Next, we need to check whether the RTC time has been updated.
 To check the current RTC time, we run:

 The image above shows a sample output from the RTC.
 The date and time details are represented as:

 - +02:00: 2 hours ahead of GMT time.

 How to set the date and time on the RTC

 Finally, we need to ensure that the Raspberry Pi uses the date and time information from the RTC as the system date and time.
 We execute the command: